 One trap is to be donor driven: having a resource (expertise, time, professional development leave/money) and trying to match it to a problem that is likely to be much more complex.
 To mitigate this, we need to recognise it and really get into what would be beneficial educationally from those already on ground.
 Use a short visit as a time to build relationships and be more relevant next time, or during remote support or mentorship.
 Busy as you are, try not to see it as a holiday or fitting into your life somehow (more on this in post 3).

 Mentorship is an option that can occur remotely as the world becomes more connected.
 Informal Whatsapp groups are now common between colleagues in low resource (and higher resource) settings.
 Telemedicine programmes are evolving all the time, particularly in conflict zones.
 Some FOAMed entities like Radiopaedia.org are used by health care providers in low resource settings.
 Contributing to sites like this can have far-reaching impact.
 1:1 mentorship programmes exist where more experienced docs can support junior staff in developing contexts remotely.
 Unless you are very experienced in the context, it’s probably advisable to listen for a good long time before you start giving advice to mentees.

 Giving money is easy to do, but can seem hard to navigate.

-Much of what is important about trying to manoeuvre through this is detailed above, but also think about the context you want to support and what are you interested in helping to achieve there.
-Do you want your cash to go somewhere specific or is it more the ethos of an organisation that you are interested in?
-Do you want to support individuals, governmental structures, agencies supporting development or emergency humanitarian response?
+Much of what is important about trying to manoeuvre through this is detailed above, but also think about the context you want to support and what you are interested in helping to achieve there.
+Do you want your cash to go somewhere specific, or is it more the ethos of an organisation you are interested in?
+Do you want to support individuals, governmental structures, or agencies supporting development or emergency humanitarian response?